 6. The proposal should make you excited.

-You should see a strategy leading you out of messy situation and into a fun, cool new beginning.
+You should see a strategy leading you out of a messy situation and into a fun, cool new beginning.

 You aren’t just hiring a company to make you something.
 You are hiring experts to help you navigate difficult problems.

 You should have “ah ha!” moments when you read their proposal.
 The lightbulb should go on over your head when you read their words:

 “The fundamental problem of the current website is that it’s trying to serve two very different audiences.
 It’s impossible to reconcile the needs of these audiences.
 We propose creating two new websites.
 They will share a common super navigation at the top of each website and rich footer; this will keep the sites connected.
 But the content, features, and aesthetic will be unique for each website.”

 “One of the core functions specified in the RFP doesn’t need to be built into the website itself.
 Not only will these take a lot of time to create, they are not necessary.
 Your goals are more easily accomplished through social media.
 We can easily integrate a Facebook newsfeed into your homepage.
 You will engage more people, and it will be easier for your staff to manage.”

 “We understand that you want to keep everyone in your organization on the same page.
 You asked for several features in a password-protected calendar within the website.
 The most efficient and flexible way to get this done is actually through Google Calendars.
 This will take less time, and it’s easier for everyone to use.”

 Why didn’t I think of this?

 “Two of the core features that you requested are best fit for Phase II of your website, not Phase I. They are cool features, but they involve third-party applications that your team is just getting comfortable with.
 We would prefer to build these features once your staff is comfortable with these applications.”

 Shut up and take my money!